Debunking Eight Common Myths about Worker Classification

 Myth #5: ICs do not qualify for unemployment benefits.

-Myth #7: Paying workers off the record or by writing personal checks means they are neither employees nor ICs.
+Myth #7: Paying workers off the record means they are neither employees nor ICs.

 Conclusion